keanfei-binary/perl-Finance-Exchange/README.md

 ## delay\_amount

-The acceptable delay amount of feed on this exchange.
-Default to 60 seconds.
+The acceptable delay amount of feed on this exchange, in minutes.
+Default is 60 minutes.

 ## currency